iturdikulov/notes/Unicode.md

 How many characters in Unicode?
 <br class="f">
-Unicode is ultimately capable of encoding more than 1.1 million character.
-Goal of standart (which is partially done) be a superset of all characters sets.
+Unicode is ultimately capable of encoding more than **1.1 million character**.
+Goal of standard (which is partially done) be a superset of all characters sets.
 As of Unicode version 16.0, there are 155,063 characters with code points, covering 168 modern and historical scripts, as well as multiple symbol sets. <!--SR:!2025-08-03,4,207-->

 What is BMP in Unicode?
 <br class="f">
 The first $65536 (2^{16})$, code point positions in the Unicode character set are said to constitute the Basic Multilingual Plane (BMP).
 The BMP includes most of the more commonly used characters.

-The Unicode character set also contains space for around a million additional code point positions.
-Characters in this latter range are referred to as ==supplementary characters==.
-TODO: add more info about this range. <!--SR:!2025-08-01,1,186-->
+The Unicode character set also contains space for around a million additional code point positions (not BMP ones).
+Characters in this latter range are referred to as ==supplementary characters==. <!--SR:!2025-09-12,2,186-->

 ![[img/unicodeplanes.excalidraw|Colored unicode planes diagram]] _Unicode planes_